ksamy90/notes-app/README.md

 Hello, my name is Samson.
-I'm here to show you about the awesome notes application, please get oriented with the repo as it's a full stack web app built in Remix and to give you an overview of how to setup solid data fetching and routing application different from the traditional Single Page setup with client side React only.
-I'm going to get a new project for note taking off the ground.
-We want people to write Epic Notes
+I'm here to show you about the awesome notes application, please get oriented with the repo as it's a full stack web app built in Remix and to give you an overview of the data fetching and routing application different from the traditional Single Page setup with client side React only.
+I'm going to get a new project for note taking off the ground, reason is that I want people to write Epic Notes

 Users in this app have profile pages and can make notes.
 So, we want to have the following as example routes: